 17. Get cash back when you spend

-If you’re focused on saving money, you might be trying to curb spending.
+If you’re focused on trying to save more live better, you might be trying to curb spending.

-But sometimes there are things you’ll need to buy, like groceries, clothes or new tires for your car.
+But sometimes there are things you’ll need to buy, like groceries, clothes ,school supplies for the kids or new tires for your car.

 All three let you earn cash when you shop on the things you plan to buy anyway.
 That includes groceries, online shopping and even travel.